CodyBontecou/blog/content/Obsidian-git-sync-on-ios.md

 ![Obsidian git settings menu](https://i.imgur.com/JaZXVQh.png)

-4. Adjust the case path to represent our directory structure.
-In my case, `blog-nuxt-content` is the base directory of the git repo.
+4. Adjust the base path to represent our directory structure.
+In this case, `blog-nuxt-content` is the base directory of the git repo.

 ![](https://i.imgur.com/y5UmLfO.png)

-5. With a successful Github connection, you should now see a few new Authentication/commit author settings.
+5. With a successful Github connection, you should now see a few new `Authentication/commit author` settings.
 Input your desired commit author name and email address

 ![New authentication/commit settings](https://i.imgur.com/Hg59OPM.png)